englishphilosophy/english-philosophical-texts/GUIDELINES.md

 several parts; those files would, in turn, contain references to separate files for their several sections; and these files, finally, would contain the textual content (i.e. the sequence of paragraphs) of each section.
-The generated TEI-XML file will nest all of these things in `<div` elements accordingly.
+The generated TEI-XML file will place all of these things in nested `<div>` elements accordingly.

-References from one Markit file to another take the form of relative file paths, and consequently the file being referred to can reside anywhere else on the same hard drive.
-By convention, however, files should be stored in a directory structure that mirrors the structure of the work itself, with each directory containing an `index.mit` file.
-Thus Hume's _Treatise_ would have a main `index.mit` file alongside three subdirectories (one for each book); those subdirectories would each have their own `index.mit` file and subdirectories (one for each part); and those subdirectories would each have an `index.mit` file and one file for each section (called `1.mit`, `2.mit`, `3.mit`, etc.).
+References from one Markit file to another take the form of relative file paths, and consequently the file being referred to can reside anywhere on the same hard drive.
+By convention, however, files should be stored in a directory structure that mirrors the structure of the work itself, with each directory containing a main `index.mit` file.
+Thus the root directory for Hume's _Treatise_ would have a main `index.mit` file alongside three subdirectories (one for each book);
+those subdirectories would each have their own `index.mit` file and subdirectories (one for each part); and _those_ subdirectories would each have an `index.mit` file and one file for each section (called `1.mit`, `2.mit`, `3.mit`, etc.).
 For this project, filenames and directory structures will follow this convention, with one general exception: since the texts are all ultimately grouped in separate directories for each author, the individual letters in works consisting of published correspondence will be split across two directories (one residing in the directory of each correspondent).
 We will effectively be producing two copies of each of these works (one for each author), although the text for each individual letter will only be stored once.

 ### 1.3.
 Starting point